 His response to the accomplishment was characteristically understated.
 Asked about joining James and Durant in the record books, Edwards shrugged with the casual indifference that has defined his public persona since he arrived in the league.
 “To be honest, it’s cool, but I know I’ve got a lot more to go, so it’s really nothing, for real,” he said after Minnesota’s 131-122 victory.
 The dismissiveness wasn’t false modesty.
 It reflected a genuine understanding that 10,000 points represents a waypoint rather than a destination, a checkpoint on a journey toward the kind of career totals that define all-time greatness.

 The numbers that contextualize Edwards’ achievement reveal how extraordinary his scoring pace has been.
-He reached 10,000 points in just 412 games, the 28th-fastest in NBA history and the seventh-fastest among active players.
+He reached 10,000 points in just 412 games, the 28th-fastest in NBA history and the seventh-fastest among active players, per Basketball Reference.
 Only Luka Doncic (358 games), James (368), Joel Embiid (373), Durant (381), Trae Young (390), and Donovan Mitchell (410) reached the milestone more quickly.
 Edwards accomplished this while playing for a franchise that has historically struggled to develop and retain superstar talent, in a market that receives a fraction of the national attention afforded to players in New York, Los Angeles, or Miami.

 The Company He Keeps